 A long term commitment

 For several decades now we have been committed to a sustainable development policy.
 Along side the planters, we source directly our cocoa bean origins with the local cooperatifs and partners.
 We are present in the organic cocoa network since the 1980s and in 2000 onwards we invested in fermentation and drying centres in Ecuador, São Tomé and the Dominican Republic.
 In Ivory Coast CÉMOI was part of the initiative of the international alliance; Processor Alliance for Cocoa Traceability and Sustainability.
 In its 8 years of existance, 17 fermentation and drying cocoa centres for cooperatifs in the Ivory Cost have been created.
-The 60,000 planters that joined the programme have been progressively trained in agronomical techniques.
+The 60,000 planters that joined the program have been progressively trained in agronomical techniques.
 They work to improve the quality of cocoa which in turn improves their harvests and their income.

 We launched a new and innovative programme called Transparence Cacao, that is based on the sustainable development expertise of our group, developed over thirty years.

 Our goal: get to know the networks right up to the communities of planters and work with them to improve the quality of their harvests that will in turn offer them a better income for their work while respecting their environment.

 This programme was built in collaboration with the NGO agronomists and the state departments for development.
 CÉMOI has proved that in order to build a long-lasting network, the notion of quality needs to be envisaged as a global attitude : socio-environmental quality, food and aroma quality.

 A good chocolate is made from quality cocoa.
-At CÉMOI, this quality requirement is expressed via four founding priorities of the Transparence Cacao programme:
+At CÉMOI, this quality requirement is expressed via four founding priorities of the Transparence Cacao program :

 A chocolate of which we know its history : from the origin of the cocoa bean to its manufacture process